trevmon28/DevelopmentDataProductGuide/README.md

 # DataAlchemy
-A Hitchhikers Guide to practices and resources to support hybrid data products...
+A Hitchhikers Guide to support the tradecraft of making data products that combine traditional and new data sources for robust, high resolution insights in development

 ## Data Discovery
 * Coleridge Rich Context initiative promotes data disovery with [API and knowledge graph to link data, code, papers](https://coleridgeinitiative.org/richcontext)